List of Avatar: The Last Airbender characters: Sokka

-Sokka (索卡 (Suǒkǎ)) (voiced by Jack DeSena in the original series, Chris Hardwick in the sequel series, portrayed by Jackson Rathbone in the live-action film, Ian Ousley in the live-action series) is a 15-year-old warrior boy of the Southern Water Tribe, a cool joker and Katara's identical older brother.
+Sokka (索卡 (Suǒkǎ)) (voiced by Jack DeSena in the original series, Chris Hardwick in the sequel series, portrayed by Jackson Rathbone in the live-action film, Ian Ousley in the live-action series) is a 15-year-old warrior boy of the Southern Water Tribe, a cool joker and Katara's older brother.
 With no bending power of his own, Sokka relies largely on a metallic boomerang, a blunt metal club, a machete, and later a black jian, or sword, created from the metals of a meteorite.
 Surprisingly in an inhabitant of a mystical world, Sokka is an engineer and something of a jack-of-all-trades, in which respect he is easily able to understand the Fire Nation's advanced technology, and perfects the design of the hot air balloon.
 In addition, he is both heterodox and resourceful in his endeavors, and a source of comic relief throughout the series.
 Sokka was in love with the Northern Water Tribe princess Yue at the end of Book One and later shifted his affections to the Kyoshi Warriors' leader Suki in Books Two and Three.
 In the sequel series, flashbacks reveal Sokka was the first representative of the Southern Water Tribe to sit on the Republic City Council, and possibly its first chairman.
 He died a few years after Aang, when the next Avatar, Korra, was still a child.